we-taper/we-taper.github.io/pelican/content/Blogging/Pelican Configuration.md

 + Copy other's website.
 + Download themes in pelican's github page:[Pelican Themes](https://github.com/getpelican/pelican-themes).
 Here's a website to preview these themes: [Pelican themes](http://pelicanthemes.com) (In fact, this website is just a previewer of screenshot.png located inside the pelican-themes repository.)

-*Note :* When cloning pelican-themes, make sure to add `--recursive` option to git so that all submodules linked by these repository will be cloned (Othervise you will find some folders empty after cloning).
-And this might take some time.
+**Note: ** When cloning pelican-themes, make sure to add `--recursive` option to git so that all submodules linked by these repository will be cloned (Othervise you will find some folders empty after cloning).
+And this might take some time so the best policy would be have a look of the screenshot first directly inside github.

 I personally recommand the **brownstone** or **cebong** theme.

-#### Pelican-themes
+### Pelican-themes

 Pelican provide a built-in theme manager which you can assess by command: